395t/review-assignments/_summaries/katharopoulos2020lineartransformer_2.md

 ## TL;DR
-- Introduce a linear transformer with a different attention function with causal masking which has much lower memory footprint and computational cost
+- Introduces a linear transformer with a different attention function and with causal masking which has much lower memory footprint and computational cost
 - Linear attention transformer has similar or better performance than softmax, while being much faster to train and evaluate than softmax
-- Demonstrate how transformers with linear attention with causal masking can be seen as an RNN
+- Demonstrates how transformers with linear attention and causal masking can be seen as an RNN